Wireless Disposable SpO2 Sensor Hypoxia Testing (SpO2 Dispo)

 Detailed Description

-Here we will collect SpO2 data with simultaneous transfer standard SpO2 to develop a calibration model for the new LED platform.
+The primary objective of the study is to collect SpO2 data with simultaneous transfer standard SpO2 measurements data (simulating blood sample Spo2) on adult human subjects.
 Transfer standard is a validated pulse oximetry equipment with a calibration directly traceable to CO-oximetry.
-Test method and protocol is developed according to ISO 80601-2-61:2017 annex EE.3 (PROCEDURE for non-invasive laboratory testing on healthy adult volunteers).
+Test method and protocol is developed according to ISO 80601-2-61:2017 annex EE.3 (PROCEDURE for non-invasive laboratory testing on healthy adult volunteers) The safety objective is to collect safety information, including type and number of AEs, SAEs, and device issues.

 Study Type